 Trick or treat yo’self!

-Unemployed candidates are eager to nail down employment before the end of the year so they can share the good news with friends and family at social gatherings.
+Unemployed candidates are eager to nail down employment before the end of the year so they can share the good news with friends and family.
 This desire for positive feedback can lead to increased job-seeking activity as candidates look to up their game by sending out more job applications.

 Eat, drink and be scary!